 Benefits of Automated Security

 A major benefit that automated security offers is that it alerts you wherever you are.
 If you happen to be in the house at the time of the incident, alarms are sounded, allowing you to respond appropriately.
 If you are on the go or at work, you are notified on your mobile device so you can manage the alarm from a safe distance.
-Either way, Protection 1 is notified immediately and is able to respond at a moment’s notice.
+Either way, Protection 1 is notified and is able to respond at a moment’s notice.

 How a Home Monitoring System Actually Works

 When your security system alarm is set off, the signal is routed to a Protection 1 monitoring center.
 The signal travels through a primary server that is FM-approved and has an uninterrupted power supply (UPS).
 It also travels through an on-site advanced backup system.
-A trained employee immediately attempts to call you to notify you of the disturbance in case it is a false alarm.
+A trained employee attempts to call you to notify you of the disturbance in case it is a false alarm.

 Monitoring Center Notifies Authorities